akazukin5151/approportionment/README.md

 # TODO

+### Performance

+- Flamegraph results for non-STV, from longest to fastest:
+    1. generate_voters
+    2. generate_ballots
+    3. allocate_seats (regardless of allocation method)

 ### WebUI

 - Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)